uabrc/uabrc.github.io/docs/cheaha/slurm/submitting_jobs.md

 <!-- markdownlint-enable MD046 -->

 To get the most out of your Cheaha experience and ensure your jobs get through the queue as fast as possible, please read about [Job Efficiency](../job_efficiency.md).

+## Faster Queuing with Job Efficiency

+Please see our page on [Job Efficiency](../job_efficiency.md) for more information on making the best use of cluster resources to minimize your queue wait times.